erxes/erxes/docs/docs/deployment/deployment/docker.md

     docker network create --driver=overlay --attachable erxes
     ```

-4. Before start application services we need to start `databases`.
-Following command will start database services.
+4. Before starting the application services, we need to start `databases`.
+The following command will start the database services.
     ```
     npm run erxes deploy-dbs
     ```